 The gold wall paneling was designed by Ange-Jacques Gabriel and carved by Antoine Rousseau.
 Can you see the intertwined-L’s in the picture below?

 The last main room we’ll visit is the King’s Ceremonial Bedchamber, number 20.
 You may recall that the original location of Louis XIV’s Ceremonial Bedchamber was the Mercury Salon, which was part of our earlier tour of the King’s State Apartments.
 In 1701, Louis XIV decided that he wanted the bedchamber moved to a more central position in the residence.
-It is located on the second floor, overlooking the Marble Courtyard, and backs onto the Hall of Mirrors.
+This bedchamber is located on the main floor, overlooking the Marble Courtyard, and backs onto the Hall of Mirrors.
 This room is large, measuring nearly 90 square metres (295 square feet).

 The King’s Ceremonial Bedchamber was the most important and symbolic room in the Royal Apartments.
 It was used daily for the public levee (getting up) and coucher (going to bed) rituals, in which the King’s courtiers assisted him with the task of dressing or undressing (for more on these rituals and their political significance, see my first post on the history of Versailles).
 Louis XIV also retired here daily around 1:00 pm in order to eat a smaller lunch service.
 He would eat alone at a table, but was still (always) in the presence of the men of the French Court.

 The Ceremonial Bedchamber was also used for individual audiences with the King, ceremonial audiences for the greeting of ambassadors, and swearing-in ceremonies for high offices.
 Access to the room was strictly governed by etiquette when the King was present, but when he was absent anyone could visit the room—even commoners.

 It was in this room that Louis XIV passed away on September 1, 1715, concluding his long reign of 72 years.